scayle/nuxt-opentelemetry/README.md

 - `responseHeaders` or `NUXT_OPENTELEMETRY_RESPONSE_HEADERS`
   - This option allows selecting which response headers to include as span attributes.
 They will be added as `http.response.header.{name}`.
 The values are case-insensitive when matching headers.
 It will be normalized to lowercase in the attribute name.
 Example: `{ responseHeaders: ['content-type'] }` or `NUXT_OPENTELEMETRY_REQUEST_HEADERS=["content-type"]`

+- `disableAutomaticInstrumentation` or `NUXT_OPENTELEMETRY_DISABLE_AUTOMATIC_INSTRUMENTATION`
+  - This option allows for manual instrumentation of the application via a Nitro plugin.
+This enables adjustment of the application's instrumentation to better suit specific needs.

 ### Including and Excluding modules

 The below options are passed to `import-in-the-middle` to control its interception behavior.